ryankinal/campaignnotes/l5r-lions/notes.md

 		* Suggested nothing in particular, but mentioned troubles Lion have had - the missing scroll.
 		* Kenji senses a crack in Tomoe's public appearance
 			* brief flash of panic before composure
+		* It is suggested maybe Tomoe can help search for the scroll - Kami and such
+			* Oda's all like "Yep sounds good"
 	* Food is well-made, but not overly fancy
 	* Oda thanks more
 	* Ozaki praises Shigetoki and Asami for combat prowess